scalyr/helm-scalyr/README.md

 <a href="https://www.dataset.com/blog/introducing-dataset-kubernetes-explorer/"><img src="https://user-images.githubusercontent.com/125088/186437832-02735d95-5eea-41e0-bb5f-55808fc9c606.png" width="550px"/></a>

 With Kubernetes Explorer the Agent also runs the [Openmetrics monitor](https://github.com/scalyr/scalyr-agent-2/tree/master/scalyr_agent/builtin_monitors).
-This lets you use open source [metric exporters](https://prometheus.io/docs/instrumenting/exporters/) to import metrics from applications running in your cluster.
+Open source [metric exporters](https://prometheus.io/docs/instrumenting/exporters/) let you import metrics from applications running in your cluster.

-To install Kubernetes Explorer:
+To install:

 ```bash
 helm install <release-version> scalyr-agent --repo https://scalyr.github.io/helm-scalyr/ --set scalyr.apiKey="<your write logs api key>" --set scalyr.k8s.clusterName="<your-k8s-cluster-name>" --set scalyr.k8s.enableExplorer=true
 ```

-Two required dependencies, ``node-exporter`` and ``kube-state-metrics``, must be installed.
-If they are already installed in your cluster, see [Configure Kubernetes Explorer](https://app.scalyr.com/help/scalyr-agent-k8s-explorer#config-k8s-cluster) to add Annotations to the ``node-exporter`` DaemonSet and the ``kube-state-metrics`` Deployment.
+Kubernetes Explorer has two required dependencies, ``node-exporter`` and ``kube-state-metrics``.
+If these are already installed in your cluster, see [Configure Kubernetes Explorer](https://app.scalyr.com/help/scalyr-agent-k8s-explorer#config-k8s-cluster) to annotate the ``node-exporter`` DaemonSet and the ``kube-state-metrics`` Deployment.

 The helm chart can install these components for you, usually to evaluate Kubernetes Explorer in a fresh cluster, for example in minikube.
-To make cleanup easier, the components install into the same namespace as the Agent.
+To make cleanup easier, the components install in the same namespace as the Agent.

 Note that minikube uses self-signed SSL certificates.
-You must set ``scalyr.k8s.verifyKubeletQueries`` to ``false`` to disable certificate validation when talking to the Kubelet API.
+You must set ``scalyr.k8s.verifyKubeletQueries`` to ``false``.
+This disables certificate validation when talking to the Kubelet API.
 (Unless you have a very good reason, **do not** disable certificate validation in production.)

-Also note that minikube runs a single-node (master) by default, and you must set ``scalyr.k8s.eventsIgnoreMaster`` to ``false`` for the Kubernetes Events monitor to run on master.
+Also note that minikube runs a single-node (master) by default, and you must set ``scalyr.k8s.eventsIgnoreMaster`` to ``false`` so the Kubernetes Events monitor runs on master.

-To install Kubernetes Explorer, ``node-exporter``, and ``kube-state-metrics`` in a single-node minikube cluster:
+To install:

 ```bash
 helm install <release-version> scalyr-agent --repo https://scalyr.github.io/helm-scalyr/ --set scalyr.apiKey="<your write logs api key>" --set scalyr.k8s.clusterName="<your-k8s-cluster-name>" --set scalyr.k8s.enableExplorer=true --set scalyr.k8s.verifyKubeletQueries=false --set scalyr.k8s.eventsIgnoreMaster=false